cullenr/wasm-analysis/README.md

 ## [Module] Breakdown

-The wasm file starts of with a module definition.
+The WASM file starts of with a module definition.
 According to the spec a module is formatted like so `magic, version, sections`.